quitejonny/godirec/README.md

 Prerequest: - ffmpeg
 			- Python 3

-Use on Commandline: 'py setup.py install' for installing Godirec.
+Use commandline: 'py setup.py install' to install Godirec.
-When you like to create a excecutable exe File use 'py setup.py py2exe' and when you like to create an installer use 'py setup.py build_windows_installer'
+If you want to create an excecutable exe-file, use 'py setup.py build_exe', if you want to create an installer use 'py setup.py build_windows_installer'

 #### Linux: